 What is an Ascending Wedge?

 The first set up in the family of “wedge patterns” is known as the “Ascending Wedge Pattern” (also known as a rising wedge) which forms when the price is in a strong upward channel but the slope of the support is steeper than the slope of the resistance, creating the “rising wedge” appearance.
 The resistance line on the ascending wedge essentially shows that buyers are exhausting as buyers are starting to lose momentum and the price gets continually tighter in the wedge.
-In general, this setup is generally looked at as bearish but there plenty of instances (like any setup) in which the pattern has not followed it’s general sentiment.
+In general, this setup is generally looked at as bearish but there are plenty of instances (like any setup) in which the pattern has not followed its general sentiment.

 What is a Descending Wedge?

 A brother to the ascending wedge, the “Descending wedge” which is also known as the falling wedge, is the setup that generally has bullish sentiment out of the three wedge formations.
 In this case, selling starts to lose momentum at the end of the wedge and technical traders start to eye the ticker for a potential breakout play.
 Sometimes the self-fulfilling prophecy of technical trading can cause a falling wedge to breakout with no fundamental backing.
-As always this type of setup can easily break down as well which is why it is imperative to use a confirmation strategy that is backtested and each trader is comfortable with.
+As always this type of setup can easily break down as well which is why it is imperative to use a confirmation strategy that is backtested and that each trader is comfortable with.

 What is a Symmetrical Wedge?

 The last setup in the family of the “wedges” is the most neutral one called the symmetrical wedge.
 In this case, both the support and resistance slopes are almost identical creating a “symmetrical wedge” appearance.
 The symmetrical wedge is considered neutral out of the three with confirmation needed the most on this one.